friendsofhyperf/components/docs/en/components/middleware-plus.md

 ```

-- Set Middleware in Route
+- Set Middleware in Routes

 ```php
 use App\Middleware\FooMiddleware;